apache/kylin/website/_docs/tutorial/use_dashboard.md

 #### Step 3:

 Now the data analysis will be changed and shown on the same page.
-(Important information has been pixilated.)
+(Important information has been pixelated.)

 - Numbers in '**Total Cube Count**' and '**Avg Cube Expansion**' are in **Blue**.